radareorg/radare2-book/registers.md

 # Registers

-The registers are part of user area stored in the context structure used by the scheduler.
-This structure can be manipulated to get and set values of those registers, and, for example, on Intel hosts, it is possible to directly manipulate DR0-DR7 hardware registers to set hardware breakpoints.
+The registers are part of a user area stored in the context structure used by the scheduler.
+This structure can be manipulated to get and set the values of those registers, and, for example, on Intel hosts, it is possible to directly manipulate DR0-DR7 hardware registers to set hardware breakpoints.

 There are different commands to get values of registers.
 For the General Purpose ones use: